vinitacheep/crowdfunding-success/README.md

 ```
 $ conda env create -f environment.yml
 $ conda activate cs230proj
+$ jupyter notebook
 ```
-You can now load the notebook from GitHub and view.
+You can now load the notebook from GitHub into the virtual environment to view.

 Runs on Linux only.
 May require xvfb package on headless systems.